Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Experiments

 \textbf{RQ2:} \textbf{How transferable is \tool to unseen LVLMs?} We train triggers on a surrogate LVLM and evaluate them—without any adaptation—on multiple target LVLMs to measure cross-model transferability.

-Finally, we aim to understand the individual contributions of our core technical innovations.
+Thirdly, we aim to understand the individual contributions of our core technical innovations.
 We therefore design our third research question to analyze the importance of each component within our framework.

 \textbf{RQ3:} \textbf{How do the \textit{LLM-Driven Environment Simulation} and \textit{Attention Black Hole} contribute to the performance of \toolns?} We perform an ablation study to isolate and quantify the impact of each of these components on the overall effectiveness of the attack.